MicrosoftDocs/azure-devops-docs/docs/cli/service-endpoint.md

 ### Parameters

-- **--service-endpoint-configuration**: Required.
+- **service-endpoint-configuration**: Required.
 Name of the `json` configuration file with service endpoint configuration.
 - **encoding**: Optional.
 Encoding of the input file.
 Default is `utf-8`.
 Accepted values: `ascii`, `utf-16be`, `utf-16le`, `utf-8`.
 - **org**: Azure DevOps organization URL.
 You can configure the default organization using `az devops configure -d organization=ORG_URL`.
 Required if not configured as default.
 - **project**: Name or ID of the project.
 You can configure the default project using `az devops configure -d project=NAME_OR_ID`.
 Required if not configured as default.